ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 however, uninstantiated libraries can depend on instantiated/non-Backpack libraries.

-(TODO: This ties into some tricky implementation business about whether or not we use an on-the-fly renamed interface or the actual one, assuming both are available.)
+(TODO: This ties into some tricky implementation business, where an uninstantiated library depends on a non-immediate instantiated library, because it partially instantiates a dependency which in turn instantiates the full library.)

 Note that there are never partially instantiated libraries in the database: instead, these instantiations are computed "on the